Dover reserve wing welcomes new commander

 |0

-This work, Dover reserve wing welcomes new commander [Image 6 of 6], by SrA John Rossi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dover reserve wing welcomes new commander, by SrA Shayna Hodge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT